 Tasikoki is the wildlife rescue centre of the Masarang Foundation.
-It is located in the northern tip of Sulawesi (Indonesia), close to the animal trafficking routes to China and the Philippines.
+It is located in the northern tip of Sulawesi, close to the animal trafficking routes to China and the Philippines.

 Every year hundreds of animals are intercepted by customs in the neighbouring port of Bitung and delivered to Tasikoki.
-Primates, other mammals, birds and reptiles receive food here, are professionally cared for, and with Tasikoki’s rehabilitation program they have a chance to be released back into the wild.
+The animals receive food here, are professionally cared for, and with Tasikoki’s rehabilitation program they have a chance to be released back into the wild.

 Tasikoki wildlife rescue centre’s budget

 Tasikoki’s annual budget is roughly € 250,000.
-We use this money primarily to feed the animals, to fund the modest salaries of keepers/staff, and, last but not least, to pay for the veterinarian’s costs.
+We use this money to feed the animals, to fund the modest salaries of staff, and, last but not least, to pay for the veterinarian’s costs.